Dr Martin Zebracki

 I am an interdisciplinary critical human geographer who is broadly captivated with studying and articulating the relationships between the world as habitat of human beings and human beings as organisers and meaning-makers of the world.
 How do people construct places and how do places construct people’s behaviour and the meanings they attach to their living environment?
 I have developed a special relationship with geography and art – for me, geography embraces a canvas for experiencing and hence drawing the world, where the geographer coexist with the artist.

-I have specialised in the whys and hows of processes of inclusion and exclusion in arts practises in urban public spaces with special emphasis on socially marginalised populations, in particular lesbian, gay, bisexual, trans, and queer people and people who identify themselves through non-heteronormative gender and sexual characteristics (LGBTQ+).
+I have specialised in the whys and hows of processes of inclusion and exclusion in arts practises in urban public spaces with a particular intersectional emphasis on socially marginalised populations, in particular lesbian, gay, bisexual, trans, and queer people and people who identify themselves through non-heteronormative gender and sexual characteristics (LGBTQ+).
 I have published widely about the intersecting geographies of public-art practice, sexuality, (queer) citizenship, digital culture, and social inclusivity.
 I am the editor of Public Art Encounters: Art, Space and Identity (with Joni M. Palmer; Routledge, 2017) and The Everyday Practice of Public Art: Art, Space, and Social Inclusion (with Cameron Cartiere; Routledge, 2016).
 I am a member of international research and professional committees that are key to public-art practice and the study of sexualities.
 Over the past decade, I have collaboratively designed and convened a large number of themed sessions at major interdisciplinary conferences and specialist forums.
 I am also a frequently invited speaker at institutions of higher education and research worldwide, most recently at the University of Oslo, Paris Diderot at Sorbonne Paris Cité, Tokyo University of the Arts, University of California–Berkeley, University of Melbourne, University of Canterbury–New Zealand, Western Sydney University, the National University of Singapore, and the University of Montreal.
 Over the years, I have set new agendas and extensively engaged with peers and research-user audiences in creative sectors, public policy, and activism (e.g., I have co-organised the first-ever Queer Pride grassroots event in the city of Ghent in 2019).